1.2.1. Install Medusa with Docker

 You can follow this guide on any operating system that supports Docker, including Windows, macOS, and Linux.

-1. Clone Medusa Starter Repository#
+1. Clone the DTC Starter Repository#

 Terminal

-git clone https://github.com/medusajs/medusa-starter-default.git --depth=1 my-medusa-store
+git clone https://github.com/medusajs/dtc-starter.git --depth=1 my-medusa-storecd my-medusa-store

 This command clones the repository into a directory named my-medusa-store.